Aiven-Labs/pgvector-find-faces-talk/slides/notes.rst

 Vector embeddings
 -----------------

-ML people talk about vectors and embeddings and vector embeddings.
+Machine Learning people talk about vectors and embeddings and vector embeddings.

+A vector is an array of numbers representing a direction and a size (or distance).

 "Embedding" means representing something in a computer.

 So a "vector embedding" is

-* a vector that represents something,
+* an array of numbers representing a direction and size
 * stored in a computer.

 Not an introduction to vectors and embeddings